hyperledger-archives/grid-rfcs/0000-catalog.md

 "621dee" + "03" + "01"
 ```

-are Grid GS1 Catalogs identified by a UUID which can be reference by a
+are Grid GS1 Catalogs identified by the hash of the catalog name which can be
-"catalog_product" to group products to a specific catalog.
+referenced by a "catalog_product" to group products to a specific catalog.

-UUID formats consist of 36-digit "alphanumeric strings" which include a fixed
+The catalog_id format consists of 15-digit "alphanumeric string" which include
-amount of internal "0" padding.
-After the 10-hex-characters that are consumed
+a fixed amount of internal "0" padding.
+After the 10-hex-characters that are
-by the grid namespace prefix, the catalog, and GS1 prefixes, there are 60 hex
+consumed by the grid namespace prefix, the catalog, and GS1 prefixes, there
-characters remaining in the address.
-The 36 digits of the GTIN can be left
+are 60 hex characters remaining in the address.
+The 36 digits of the GTIN can
-padded with 24-hex-character zeroes and right padded with 2-hex-character zeroes
+be left padded with 24-hex-character zeroes and right padded with
-to accommodate potential future storage associated with the GS1 Catalog
+2-hex-character zeroes to accommodate potential future storage associated with
-representation, for example:
+the GS1 Catalog representation, for example:

 ```
-"621dee" + "03" + "01" + 0000000000000000000000 +
+"621dee" + "03" + "01" + 0000000000000000000000000000000000000000000 +
-36-character "numeric string" catalog_id + "00" // catalog_id == UUID
+15-character "numeric string" catalog_id + "00" // catalog_id == UUID
 ```

 Using the v5 constructer in the UUID crate we can tie the catalog_id to
-catalog_name will prevent duplication of catalogs when invoking the
+catalog_name to prevent duplication of catalogs when invoking the
 catalog_replicate action.
 ```
+use std::collections::hash_map::DefaultHasher;
-use uuid::Uuid;
+use std::hash::{Hash, Hasher};

 fn main() {
-    let my_uuid = Uuid::new_v5(&Uuid::new_v4(), b"catalog_name");
+    let catalog_name_hash = hash("catalog_name");
-    println!("{}", my_uuid);
+    println!("catalog name hash: {:x}", catalog_name_hash)
 }

+fn hash(s: &str) -> u64 {
+    let mut hasher = DefaultHasher::new();
+    s.hash(&mut hasher);
+    println!("Hash is {:x}!", hasher.finish());
+    return hasher.finish();
+}

->> 9db5fcec-dcab-5b04-b31b-765ccbf2bc3a
+>> 7d1734adfee4927
 ```

 The full catalog address would look like:
 ```
-"621dee030100000000000000000000009db5fcec-dcab-5b04-b31b-765ccbf2bc3a00"
+"621dee030100000000000000000000000000000000000000000007d1734adfee492700"
 ```